-If a company, registered scheme or disclosing entity has to prepare consolidated financial statements, you must do ensure that the financial years of its consolidated entities are synchronised with its own financial years (s323D(3)).
+If a company, registered scheme or disclosing entity has to prepare consolidated financial statements, you must do whatever is necessary to ensure that the financial years of the consolidated entities are synchronised with its own financial years (s323D(3)).

 To facilitate the synchronisation, the financial year of a consolidated entity may be extended or shortened.
 An extended financial year cannot be longer than 18 months (s323D(4)).

 Under subsection 323D(4), entities that have to prepare consolidated financial statements have the power to synchronise.
 This power is only available if the accounting standards require the preparation of consolidated financial statements.
 It is to be used once-only, in the 12 months after the need to consolidate arises; it is not otherwise available.

 Because this option is available through the Corporations Act, you do not need to seek our permission to change the financial year of your consolidated entities.
 You do need to notify us.

 4. Synchronisation with foreign parent